Significant-Gravitas/AutoGPT/README.md

 ## Setup

-You must add the auto_gpt_bencchmarking dir to the python path Do this with a path file in your venv.
+You must add the auto_gpt_benchmarking dir to the python path Do this with a path file in your venv.
 OpenAI evals needs to import it.

 Create a venv with